 Bayesian Computational Imaging with Pyxu#

-In this guide we will walk you through how to use Pyxu to solve a MAP estimation problem from a Bayesian definition of an inverse problem.
+In this guide we will walk you through how to use Pyxu to solve a Maximum a Posteriori(MAP) estimation problem from a Bayesian definition of an inverse problem.
 We will go step by step, relating text, equations, and code to provide a clear understanding of the process.

 Understanding the Problem#